AdobeDocs/analytics-platform.en/help/use-cases/aa-data/combine-report-suites.md

    | --- | --- |
    | _\<path>_.Some_field | _\<path>_.Customer_category |

-1. Create a CJA connection which combines Dataset A and Dataset B.
+1. Create a Customer Journey Analytics connection which combines Dataset A and Dataset B.

-1. Create a data view in CJA, using the CJA connection you just created.
+1. Create a data view in Customer Journey Analytics, using the Customer Journey Analytics connection you just created.
 Ignore the original eVar fields and include only the fields from the Customer Info field group.

-   Data view in CJA:
+   Data view in Customer Journey Analytics:

    | Source field | Include in data view? |
    |---|---|